Tydotbaba/face_landmark_detection/README.md

-# face_landmark_detection
+# Face Landmark Detection

 ## Setup
-This is one of my first projects on computer vision and image processing.
+This is one of my projects on computer vision and image processing.
 It is built for web using React.

 ## Frameworks Used